 Focused on tools that support success and foster independence

-- LIVE supports kids in the real world.
+- App2Live supports kids in the real world.
 When faced with complex organizational demands, like prioritizing tasks or making a sandwich, kids with ASD can feel paralyzed.

-- LIVE tools are created with the same photographs, line drawings, and written word features of TALK to provide consistency.
+- App2Live tools are created with the same photographs, line drawings, and written word features of App2Talk to provide consistency.

 - Daily schedules: Kids with ASD benefit from a predictable daily schedule.
 A schedule can depict (a) what is currently happening, (b) what is next, (c) when the activity will be finished, and (d) changes in predictable routines.